 Tim Kurkjian joined ESPN in March 1998 as both a reporter for Baseball Tonight and a senior writer.
-He continues to provide insight and analysis through his writing as well as regular appearances on Baseball Tonight and SportsCenter.
-Kurkjian has been a regular analyst in the booth for Monday Night Baseball and Wednesday Night Baseball and is a staple in ESPN’s Little League World Series coverage.
+Known for his passionate storytelling and insight, he continues to provide analysis through his writing and regular appearances on Baseball Tonight and SportsCenter.
+Kurkjian is also a staple in ESPN’s Little League World Series coverage, and has served as a regular analyst in the booth, including for Monday Night Baseball and Wednesday Night Baseball.

 Kurkjian was named the 2022 BBWAA Career Excellence Award winner, presented annually to a writer “for meritorious contributions to baseball writing.”